-The subsequent World-System's development is connected directly with the final phase of the Industrial Revolution (between the last third of the eighteenth century and the first half of the nineteenth century) [see Table 3; for more details see Grinin 2007a, 2007b; Grinin and Korotayev 2015]).
-Changes in transportation and communication had a revolutionizing effect on the development of the world-system links.
-In the twentieth century, the World System's development (after the World Wars and decolonization) was associated with the Cybernetic Revolution of the second half of the century.
+2007a, 2007b; Grinin and Korotayev 2015]).
+The changes in transportation and communication had a revolutionizing effect on the development of the world-system links.

+In the 20th century, the World System's development (after the World Wars and decolonization) was associated with the Cybernetic Revolution of the second half of the century.
 The world became tightly interconnected as has been recently demonstrated by the global financial-economic crisis.
-By the late twentieth century, the idea that our world is experiencing 'globalization' (whatever meaning was assigned to this word) became a common point.
+By the late 20th century, the idea that our world is experiencing 'globalization' (whatever meaning was assigned to this word) became a common point.

-Table 2 shows the correlation between the phases of historical globalization and the development of the Afroeurasian world-system (for our approach, see Grinin and Korotayev 2009a, 2012a) whose evolution evidently provided the basis for the qualitative development of globalization.
-Since any periodization requires its own basis to distinguish the time periods the congruence between two presented periodization cannot be complete.
+Table 2 shows the correlation between the phases of historical globalization and the development of the Afroeurasian world-system (for our approach see Grinin and Korotayev 2009a, 2012a) whose evolution evidently provided the basis for the qualitative development of globalization.
+Since any periodization requires its own basis to distinguish the time periods, the congruence between two presented periodization cannot be complete.